 - pip install infery OR pip install infery-gpu.

 - Optimize your model with the Deci Lab.
 Infery is a standalone library but if you’re a user of the Deci platform, you can optimize your model’s inference performance while maintaining its accuracy.
 After that, you can simply download the model file that will work seamlessly with Infery.
-Start the free community plan now!

 - Run your optimized model with Infery!
 (Check out the documentation)